 Crockett v.
 Jones, 47 Idaho 497, 504, 277 P. 550, 552 (1929) (emphasis added).
-Accordingly, Whittaker has a "vested right to continuance of the conditions existing on [Stroud Creek] at and subsequent to the time" Whittaker's 74-157 was appropriated.
+Accordingly, Whittaker has a "vested right to continuance of the conditions existing on [Stroud Creek] at and

+EXCEPTIONS TO PRELIMINARY ORDER APPROVING TRANSFER, ORDER DENYING PETITION TO RE-OPEN HEARING, AND PETITION FOR SITE VISIT - Page 11 subsequent to the time" Whittaker's 74-157 was appropriated.
 Not only is the Hearing Officer without authority to consider or speculate about what past circumstances on the creek systems may have been, but his injury analysis must consider the present conditions on Stroud Creek for purposes of his injury analysis.
 It is Whittaker's vested right to have the current conditions considered and it is reversible error for the Hearing Officer to conclude otherwise.
-Without amendment of the Preliminary Order, the injury to Whittaker's 74-157 is now present because of the approval of 84441 without protective conditions.
+Without reversal of the Preliminary Order, the injury to Whittaker's 74-157 is now present because of the approval of 84441 without protective conditions.
 See City of Pocatello v.
 State (In re SRBA Case No. 39576), 152 Idaho 830, 835, 275 P.3d 845, 850 (2012) ("Specifically, injury to an existing water right is not limited to the circumstance where immediate physical interference occurs between water rights as of the date of the change.
 Injury also includes the diminished effect on the priority dates of existing water rights in anticipation of there being insufficient water to satisfy all rights on a source (or in this case a discrete region of the aquifer) and priority administration is sought.
 Even though the priority administration may occur at some point in the future, injury to the priority date occurs at the time the accomplished transfer is approved.") (emphasis added).

-That leads to the second significant issue with the Preliminary Order, and that is the nature of the physical channel that exists below the Whittaker Diversion on Stroud Creek.
+The second significant issue with the Preliminary Order concerns the nature of the physical channel that exists below the Whittaker Diversion on Stroud Creek.
 The Hearing Officer holds that manipulated or altered stream channels are no longer natural stream channels, but private ditches.
 Preliminary Order at 10 ("Whittaker argues that the water course through the Whittaker Two Dot Ranch property has been in place for so long it now constitutes the natural channel of Stroud Creek.
 The hearing offer rejects this argument.
 The current water course through the Whittaker property is not the natural channel of Stroud Creek.").
-If not corrected, this decision could have far-reaching implications as irrigation development in Idaho has resulted in the manipulation, channelization, and/or alteration of perhaps every stream water is diverted out of for irrigation.
-Based on the Hearing Officer's logic, in a transfer proceeding, the burden will be on water users to prove what conditions were like rather than on what is simply there now.
-It also leads to a result where there is a natural channel above the Whittaker Diversion, and a natural channel below the Bohan Ditch, but not in between.
+If not corrected, this decision will have far-reaching implications as irrigation development in Idaho has resulted in the manipulation, channelization, and/or alteration of perhaps every stream water is diverted out of for irrigation and other beneficial uses.
+Based on the Hearing Officer's logic, in a transfer proceeding where a proposal is made to change diversion locations on a stream with tributary streams, the burden will be on water users to prove what conditions were like previously rather than on what is simply there now.
+It also leads to a result where there is a disjointed natural channel, such as here, where the Hearing Officer's analysis results in a situation where there is a stream channel above the Whittaker Diversion, and a natural channel below the Bohannon Ditch, but not in between.